logicplace/Web-Dump/README.txt

 Separate each counter by commas.
 Example: a:1,b:2 starts counter a at 1 and b at 2
 If you don't specify a counter it will use its default starting value.
+The special name "link" will indicate which link in the list to start from, 0-based.
 Generally you won't need to know this but I figured it'd be good to mention!

 ==== Changelog ====
+v4 Rewrote from scratch
+ * Now allows \ and * as the 0th and 1st digits with another \ prefix, ie. [\\*]
+ * Added #i and #0 in filename as being the index of the link found on the page
-v3 Added the return variation of no-reset (-)
+ * Added group selector for scanning v3 Added the return variation of no-reset (-)
  * Fixed a bug with how 404 tolerance was handled
  * Fixed a bug that caused a counter to not max out if it had been increased